-ATS Side Mount Intercooler with fan and shroud kit - I would prefer to use the top mount, but I don't think I can squeeze the stock AFM in there.
-Hopefully I can update that soon.
+ATS Side Mount Intercooler with fan and shroud kit - I would prefer to use the top mount, but I put budget in the subject.

 Total parts cost is about $7000.
 I have done this recipe many times over the years.
 The worst I have seen from this is 330whp and the best I have seen is 360whp.
-Now, if I had a little bit more in the budget the first thing I would change is the rom tuned ECU, I would swap that for a EMU and the next thing I would change is the fuel system, I would run a top feed rail and 1200cc top feed injectors.
+Now, if I had a little bit more in the budget the first thing I would change the fuel system, I would run a top feed rail and 1200cc top feed injectors.
 By switching to these items you open youself up to the possibility of E85 and lots more horsepower in the future.

-We are also going to assume you have recently up to date maintenance.
+We are also going to assume you have kept up with maintenance.
 So no 150,000 mile timing belts, no knocking, no overheating, no puking oil.
 No smoking.
 A few drips of oil here and there are acceptable (sometimes I think MR2 means "leaks oil" in Japanese).

 The stock ignition system is really good on a 3SGTE.
 You will find lots of old articles about cap/rotor wear etc. Those were wrong.
 We routinely make over 700whp on basically stock ignition systems, and field tons of "help me" calls about malfunctioning aftermarket coil on plug systems.
 Coil on plug systems are available, but require stand alone EFI and additional hardware.
 That adds up to money that could be put to good use elsewhere.